cpjobling/eglm03-textbook/_build/07/5/systransf.md

   title: 'Canonical Forms'
 next_page:
   url: /07/6/gensolution
-  title: 'The General Solution of the State Equations'
+  title: 'The General Solution of LTI Systems'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---